kggreene/kggreene.github.io/README.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kggreene/kggreene.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+You can use the [editor on GitHub](https://github.com/kggreene/kggreene.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Support or Contact